 It is a competitive process.
-The chance of receiving a scholarship depends on the number of scholarships available and the number of applicants.
-Typically, the Foundation receives 800-900 applications and is able to award scholarships to approximately 200 students.
+The chances of receiving a scholarship depend on the number of available scholarships and the number of applicants received.
+Last year, the Foundation received over 1,000 applicants was able to award scholarships to approximately 260 students.

 Each application is reviewed by three members of the Foundation Scholarship Committee.
-Applications are scored based on scholarship, professional potential and financial need.
+Applications are scored based on academic achievement/scholarship, professional attributes (professional achievements and potential) and financial need.

-All applicants will receive notification via email in July.
+All applicants, including those not selected to receive a scholarship, will be notified via email in late-July.
 Foundation staff cannot provide interim information or feedback on scholarship applications.